U.S. plans more aid for farmers amid China trade spat

 However, any funds from U.S. tariffs go into the U.S. Treasury’s general fund, and Congress - not the White House - directs U.S. spending.

-“I don’t think he understands that he’s not a dictator,” said Vilsack, who is now chief executive of the industry group U.S. Dairy Export Council.
+“I don’t think he understands that he’s not a dictator,” said Vilsack, who is now chief executive of the U.S. Dairy Export Council industry group.
 “He can’t just order this to happen.”

 U.S. Customs and Border Protection collects the tax on imports.
 The agency typically requires importers to pay duties within 10 days of their shipments clearing customs.